baylonp/Tyre-Anomaly-Detection/README.md

 Code-wise, this is expressed in python using the function `tf.keras.utils.image_dataset_from_directory()` specifying the parameter `validation_split = 0.2`, meaning that 80% of the images will be used for training and 20% for validation.

+## Data standardization

+Before building te actual model, it is important to standardize the values we use to describe a picture.
+Generally, each RGB channel value is in the range of [0,255], but neural networks  wants small input values.
+The main reason is because the network has to deal with very big number during the trainig if we don't scale them.
+These big number can actually stall the learning or making it extremely inefficient.
+Usually, activation function used by neurasl networks, can saturate easily when deleing with big numbers, so we resize.

+how do we do that?
+We use the `tf.keras.layers.Rescaling()` function that will end up looking like this:

+`normalization_layer = layers.Rescaling(1./255)`

+You may ask yoursel how do we actually use it.
+Keep reading.

+## Fine tuning
+Usually, this step is performed later after noticing how the actual model has performed after the first run.
+The keep away from what is referred to "overfitting" we added a `dropout` layer and a `data_augmentation` layer.
+AS the offical Tensoflow documentation states:

+#### Dropout regularization removes a random selection of a fixed number of the units in a network layer for a single gradient step.
+The more units dropped out, the stronger the regularization.

+The actual code added to the final model is: `layers.Dropout(0.2)` where 0.2 meaning that it drops out 20% of the ouput units randomly from the applied layer

+Data augmentation on the other hand is useful when there is a small number of training examples.
+Wha it does is genratin gaddition picture by taking the original one and flipping, zooming and rotating them.
+This helps expose the model to more aspects of the data and generalize better.

+It will be implemented by using `tf.keras.layers.RandomFlip()`, `tf.keras.layers.RandomRotation()` and `tf.keras.layers.RandomZoom()`.
+Code will look like this:

+'''
+data_augmentation = keras.Sequential(
+  [
+    layers.RandomFlip("horizontal",
+                      input_shape=(img_height,
+                                  img_width,
+                                  3)),
+    layers.RandomRotation(0.1),
+    layers.RandomZoom(0.1),
+  ]
+)

+'''

+## The hearth